Office Phone Number: 806 651 2296

 personal computers in

 Just purchased the ‘Race for the X Prize’ DVD, the flight of SpaceShipOne and that was so great to watch it live when it happened in the JBK here on campus.
 The movie ‘The Internship’ shows SpaceShipOne hanging in Google Headquarters in Palo Alto, CA. (SpaceShipTwo had its inaugural take off March 2010).
 And don’t forget the SpaceX system orbit later that year (December 2010).
 And the ISS supply ships from SpaceX as well as their attempts to land on the barge at sea.
 The Orion EFT NASA test was great to watch also.
-Been monitoring the Solar Impulse Round the World (RTW) flight.
+Been monitoring the Solar Impulse Round the World (RTW) flights that has to stop in Hawaii for extended time for now.

 get to play each day doing different jobs, teaching, electrical work,